David Gordon Hines: Three-months 1982 World Bank delegation to devastated Uganda

 Due to their years working in Uganda and both speaking Swahili, Hines and a veterinary specialist were surprised to be telephoned in their homes by the World Bank to join a delegation of Americans to go to Uganda to get it started again after the Idi Amin dictatorship era of thousands of tortures and massacres.

 Hines found Kampala appalling: nothing worked; there was no water, no electricity, no sanitation, no food, nothing in the shops.
 Lifts in a government building did not work: there was automatic gunfire in the street below.
 He had vivid 1959 to 1965 memories of civilised and safe Kampala for their family including two very active teenage daughters.

 Around the country we had an escort of soldiers.
 I met some people who I had known … they were delighted to see me.
 Everybody had lost relatives and friends, and many spoke of torture.
 On safari north and south, we lived on goats and bananas.
 Up north, I met an old man who recognised me: he flung himself on the ground and said "You've come back, you've come back".
 In all the fine hotels, everything had been removed – baths, basins, lavatories – and if you were lucky, someone brought you a tin of hot water to shave.

 Following our recommendations, the World Bank brought in money, two accountants, and various agricultural officers and engineers.

-Deaths and family future
+Family

 David Hines died of prostate cancer in Keynsham Hospital, near Bristol on 14 March 2000.
-His wife "Beb" Hines had died 29 July 1995 in their Kingsdown house.
+His wife died 29 July 1995 in their Kingsdown house.
+He had a son, Peter Hines, who was a civil engineer, and two daughters.

-They left two daughters and one son, all of whom had been born in East Africa: Nairobi and two in Arusha, Tanganyika.
-The children had their initial education in East Africa: Sao Hill school in Iringa, Tanganyika, and Loreto Convent, Msongari in Nairobi.
-Their Deborah became the East Africa junior tennis champion.
-Peter went to two universities in England; Penny to Bristol and Paris.
-They have lived for years working in Italy, Canada, England, Scotland, Norway, Sweden, Romania, Hong Kong, Thailand, Sumatra, France, Nigeria, and Australia.